 I was pissed that every time I tried to book a vacation or quick getaway, something happened that forced me to cancel.

-And my life was also complicated by caretaking for my 92-year old mother who needs me.
+My life was also complicated by caretaking for my 92-year-old mother, who needs me.

 The holidays hit.